shakfu/pycola/README.md

 This is my second port of an adaptagrams library, the first being [pyhola](https://github.com/shakfu/pyhola), which is a pybind11 wrapper for the adaptagrams HOLA graph layout algorithm.

+You can see examples of graphs which use this layout engine on [cola.js](https://ialab.it.monash.edu/webcola/).

 ## Features

 - **Force-Directed Layout** - 2D and 3D graph layouts using gradient descent